taylorg8900/Obsidian-Notes-Coding/Languages/GDScript/AdamCYounis State Machine/Code Class - Hierarchical State Machines.md

+If I ever want to check out the source code completely its a couple dollars [here](https://uppon-hill.itch.io/indietales-state-machine)

 Here is the entire PlayerMovement state manager from the last video
 - A lot of this stuff we want to use for NPC's so we want to make it more modular
 - There is a lot of state management happening here (this is supposed to be a PlayerMovement script brah) , and it should be in it's own script named 'StateMachine'